anselbrandt/aws-s3-react/README.md

 Create a CNAME entry in your domain manager, and copy the above values into `Hostname` and `Target name`

-Create a CNAME entry in your domain manager with the subdomain as the `Hostname` and the CloudFront domain as the `Target name`
+For each distribution, create a CNAME entry in your domain manager with the subdomain as the `Hostname` and the CloudFront domain as the `Target name`

+CloudFront does not work with root domains.
+For a root domain, a subdomain of `www` must be used, and the root domain must be forwarded to `www.your-domain.tld` from your domain manager.

 ### CloudFront Distribution Settings